Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Experimental Results

 \subsection{Datasets}

 \textbf{Human3.6M}\cite{H36M} is the most widely used single-person 3D pose benchmark with more than 3.6 million frames and corresponding 3D human poses.
 The dataset is collected within a $4\text{ m} \times 3\text{ m}$ indoor environment, with 11 professional actors (6 males and 5 females) performing 17 distinct actions such as discussion, smoking, capturing photographs, posing, greeting, and talking on the phone.
-Following previous works\cite{videopose3d, SemGCN, evoskeleton} for fair comparison, we use the S1, 5, 6, 7, and 8 as the training dataset and evaluate the model on S9 and S11.
-Meanwhile, to show the generalization ability of the model, following \cite{poseaug, gholami2022adaptpose}, we use S1 as a training set and evaluate on S5, 6, 7, and 8 for the cross-domain test.
+Following the convention of previous works\cite{videopose3d, SemGCN, evoskeleton} for fair comparison, we use the S1, 5, 6, 7, and 8 as the training dataset and evaluate the model on S9 and S11.

 \textbf{MPI-INF-3DHP}\cite{3DHP} is a large 3D human pose dataset with more than 1.3 million frames captured indoors and outdoors.
 The 3DHP dataset captures poses of 8 actors, consisting of 4 males and 4 females with 8 different actions each, encompassing a range of activities from simple actions like walking and sitting to more complex exercise poses and dynamic movements.
 Following \cite{poseaug}, we use a sampled $2929$ frame test dataset.